 Michael Copeland, City of Olathe appointee.
-Commission member and appointed member of the Union Station Kansas City, Inc. Board of Directors.
+Commission Chairperson and appointed member of the Union Station Kansas City, Inc. Board of Directors.
 Mr. Copeland is mayor of the City of Olathe.
 Mr. Copeland also is the Kansas City Regional President for Security Savings Bank in Olathe.
-Previously, Mr. Copeland was a senior corporate analyst in the office of the Comptroller of the Currency, Administrator of National Banks, United States Treasury Department's Midwestern District Office.